 - Are aesthetics important to you in other areas of your life?
 (Are you naturally attracted to disciplines and activities with a strong aesthetic dimension, such as interior or graphic design, architecture, photography, painting, sculpting, crafting, or flower gardening?)

 Aesthetic medicine really is equal parts art and science.
 Becoming a masterful aesthetic nurse practitioner will depend as much on refining your capacity to understand and apply principles of proportion, symmetry, and balance to facial anatomy as it does on developing flawless technique.
 This is why our foundational aesthetics course places such an emphasis on introducing you to the Golden Ratio.
-An ancient mathematical formula is the key to understanding what makes something beautiful, whether it is a historic building, a work of modern art, or a human face.
+An ancient mathematical formula is a key to understanding what makes something beautiful, whether it is a historic building, a work of modern art, or a human face.

 To be clear, we don’t mean to suggest that if you’re not already cultivated in one of the aesthetic disciplines we just mentioned, you’re not a good fit for aesthetic medicine.
 On the contrary.
 We simply mean that if you’re already oriented toward the aesthetic dimension of life, you’ll likely take to aesthetics training like a duck to water.
 The short of it is this: If you’re a deep appreciator of beauty in any area of your life, aesthetics will be right up your alley.
 On the other hand, if you’re somebody who’s focused much more heavily on how things work to the exclusion of how they look, aesthetic medicine is probably not for you.